-- 1. To enter System Setup, press F2 immediately after turning on or rebooting your system. - 2.
-On the System Setup Main Menu screen, click System BIOS > System Security. - 3.
-On the System Security screen, verify that Password Status is set to Unlocked. - 4.
-In the System Password field, type your system password, and press Enter or Tab.
+- NOTE: If the password jumper setting is disabled, the existing system password and setup password are i deleted and you need not provide the system password to boot the system. - 1.
+To enter System Setup, press F2 immediately after turning on or rebooting your system. - 2.
+On the System Setup Main Menu screen, click System BIOS > System Security. - On the System Security screen, verify that Password Status is set to Unlocked. - In the System Password field, type your system password, and press Enter or Tab.